freeplane/docs/src/docs/ai/ai-chat-workflows.md

 The preview appears below the `AI profile` selector and above the input area.
-It updates when relevant request inputs change, for example the selected profile, tool availability, or system instruction state.
+It updates when relevant request inputs change, for example the selected profile, tool availability, system instruction state, or a leading slash prompt reference in the input.

 The preview is not part of the chat transcript.
 It is not copied with chat history, saved as a committed chat message, counted as a chat turn,